codingburgas/sprint-math-games-9th-grade-svetlechok/README.md

 ## 👨🏻‍👩🏻‍👧🏻 Meet our team!

-Our project is based on the guess-a-word game, widely popular around the world - **WORDLE!** The code was written by a 5-member team, consisting of:
 - Elizaveta Furnika, as a _Scrum trainer_;
 - Daria Larichkina, as a _BackEnd developer_;
 - Georgy Dobrev, as a _FrontEnd developer_;